-Only administrators can configure the list of Network Client Computers and the Administrative Computer that are allowed to connect to the TOE and the list of other trusted IT products to which the TOE will connect.
+Only administrators can configure which computer is allowed to connect to the TOE as the Administrative Computer and to configure the list of other trusted IT products to which the TOE will connect.
 Administrators do this by creating, modifying, and deleting IPsec/Firewall address templates, service templates, and rules via the TOE.
-Similarly, only administrators can create, modify, and delete address templates, service templates, and rules via the TOE for trusted IT products.
+Similarly, only administrators can create, modify, and delete address templates, service templates, and rules via the TOE.

 For each Control Panel application, an administrator can modify the association of a sign in method to an application. (for example, the administrator can associate LDAP Sign In method to the Copy application).
-In addition, administrators control if a Control Panel user must use the administrator-selected sign in method associated with the applications or if the user is allowed to select an alternate sign in method.
-This latter feature is controlled through the "Allow users to choose alternate sign-in methods" checkbox.
+In addition, administrators control whether or not a Control Panel user must use the administrator-selected sign in method associated with the applications in order to access that application.
+This latter feature is controlled through the "Allow users to choose alternate sign-in methods" function.